ios-xr/key-package-scripts/key-pkg-ver-3/README.md

 ### Additional Information:

 - You can skip Step-1 and directly start from step-2, by creating your own .json key package file to input in step-2 and step-3.
+- You can have multiple operations, e.g., APPEND, DELETE or UPDATE, in one key package.
+(Note: APPEND is equivalent to ADD, UPDATE is equivalent to REPLACE).